Frederick Shipp Deibler (1876-1961) Papers

 The Frederick Shipp Deibler Papers, comprising five and one-half boxes are arranged in two categories: General correspondence and subject files and related material.
 A small amount of biographical material is filed in the first folder of the series.
 The Papers provide a rich documentary record of Deibler's academic career, his role as an economic advisor to several government boards and his participation in activities related to some of the major social issues of his time.

-In his capacity as Chairman of Northwestern's Economics Department from 1916 to his retirement in 1942, he was actively involved in both the affairs of the College of Liberal Arts and the School of Commerce, which was allied closely with the Department during this period.
-Deibler's Papers therefore reflect major developments and policies of Liberal Arts and Commerce as well as provide a chronicle of the administration of his Department.
+In his capacity as Chairman of Northwestern University's Economics Department from 1916 to his retirement in 1942, he was actively involved in both the affairs of the College of Liberal Arts and the School of Commerce, which was allied closely with the Department during this period.
+Deibler's Papers therefore reflect major developments and policies of Liberal Arts and Commerce, and provide a chronicle of the administration of his Department.

-General Correspondence: Deibler's general correspondence, comprising the first two and one-quarter boxes of his papers and covering the years 1915 through 1942, is arranged chronologically in folders by year and within folders by day.
+General Correspondence: Deibler's general correspondence, comprising the first two and one-quarter boxes of his papers, covers the years 1915 through 1942.
 The bulk of the correspondence falls between 1915 and 1925 and from 1936 to 1942.
 The correspondence is varied but pertains chiefly to the affairs of the Economics Department, graduate students in Economics and faculty appointments.
-Correspondence concerning graduate students, their applications and qualifications and applications for depart-mental assistantships may be found in the general correspondence folders for 1915, 1917-1925, 1927-1928 and 1930-1940.
+Correspondence concerning graduate students, their applications, and qualifications and applications for departmental assistantships, may be found in the general correspondence folders for 1915, 1917-1925, 1927-1928 and 1930-1940.
 Correspondence concerning applications for faculty positions and faculty appointments appears in the folders for 1916-1924 and 1936-1942.

 Deibler's advice was solicited by a number of federal and state government boards and committees and various business, labor and social welfare commissions; the correspondence reflects his participation in the activities of these groups and his acquaintance with several prominent labor and business leaders and social reformers.
 Deibler also corresponded with many important economists and academicians of the period.
 As he was a member and central officer of the American Economic Association, the Papers include correspondence with other officers of the AEA.
 An index of prominent correspondents, arranged alphabetically by surname and which provides the date of incoming or outgoing correspondence is provided below.